FREEDEE CONTROLLER

 • Personal project

-• App turns smartphone in a magic 3D controller
+• App turns smartphone into a magic 3D controller

 • Unique and intuitive controlling expeience